Gaphor is the simple modeling tool written in Python.

 - Workability: The application should not bother the user every time they do something non-UML-ish.

 If you want to start developing on Gaphor, have a look at the Installation section of our Tech docs.

-Select an element you want to place, for example a Class, by clicking on the icon in the Toolbox and click on the diagram.
-This will place a new Class item instance on the diagram and add a new Class to the model (it shows up in the Navigation).
+To select an element you want to place, for example a Class, click on the icon in the Toolbox and then again on the diagram.
+This will place a new Class item on the diagram and add a new Class to the model (it shows up in the Navigation).
 The selected tool will reset itself to the Pointer tool if the option ''Diagram -> Reset tool'' is selected.

 Create a New Diagram